aurelia/site-generator/lib/app/docs/api/history-browser/index.md

 * `activate(history: BrowserHistory): void` - Activate the instance.
-  * `history:BrowserHistory` - The BrowserHistory instance that navigations should be dispatched to.
+  * `history: BrowserHistory` - The BrowserHistory instance that navigations should be dispatched to.